skylight-hq/skylight.digital/pages/toolkits/content_guide/10_writing_structured_content.md

 ## Case studies

 Case studies take a high-level look at a complete Skylight project.
 They’re generally more structured than blog posts.
 Case studies should convey big-picture details about a project, such as who the users are, what their problems are, and how Skylight helped solve their problems.
-At the end of the day, case studies are marketing/sales tools that demonstrate the value Skylight brings to a project, so in general we’re aiming for compelling, executive-level narratives.
+At the end of the day, case studies are tools for demonstrating the value that we can provide to prospective clients and teaming partners.
+Therefore, we're aiming for compelling, "executive-level" narratives.

 ## Employee spotlight post